photonle/Photon-v2/README.md

 4. Map restart (I'd suggest just using the `retry` console command)
 5. Game restart

+## Light/Element Groups
+Use element groups to reference related elements under one user-friendly name instead of always needing to manage multiple index numbers.

+Elements can belong to multiple groups and their names can be used when writing sequences.

 # Advanced Development Changes

 ## Annotations